brainfoolong/rcon-web-admin/README.md

 ## Installation
 **Warning**: Do not install this application in an accessable webserver directory, if you do this, the database files will be accessable from the web.
 It is recommended to install it directly in your home directory.

-For windows download https://github.com/brainfoolong/rcon-web-admin/archive/master.zip and unpack it to a directory and start from line `npm update`.
+For windows download https://github.com/brainfoolong/rcon-web-admin/archive/master.zip and unpack it to a directory and start from line `npm install`.
 For linux run all bellow.

-Never run this application as root via `sudo`, it is not required.
+**Note**: Never run this application as root via `sudo`, it is not required.

     wget https://codeload.github.com/brainfoolong/rcon-web-admin/zip/master -O rcon-web-admin.zip
     unzip rcon-web-admin.zip
     mv rcon-web-admin-master rcon-web-admin
     cd rcon-web-admin
-    npm update
+    npm install
     node src/main.js install-core-widgets
     chmod 0755 -R startscripts *